 Let’s go over a few factors that may be responsible for poor body temperature regulation in cerebral palsy patients:

 The autonomic nervous system regulates involuntary functions like body temperature, blood pressure, heart rate, and digestion.

 Cerebral palsy is caused by damage to the brain before or during birth, or in early childhood.

 The severity of one’s cerebral palsy is correlated to the amount of brain damage they have.
 Therefore, those with more severe CP have greater brain damage.

 If the hypothalamus (the region of the brain responsible for regulating the autonomic nervous system) is damaged, an individual with cerebral palsy may experience autonomic dysfunction and have poor body temperature regulation.

-Children with cerebral palsy who cannot walk have lower temperatures in their hands and feet than those who can walk.
+In addition, when muscles contract, they produce heat.
+When muscles have limited mobility, they are unable to produce as much heat to help with temperature regulation.
+This explains why children with cerebral palsy who cannot walk often have lower temperatures in their hands and feet than those who can walk.

-Because individuals with cerebral palsy have limited mobility and may not be able to generate heat from muscle contractions, they get cold easier.
+Furthermore, because individuals with cerebral palsy have limited mobility and may not be able to generate as much heat from muscle contractions, they get cold more easily.

 Cerebral palsy patients are also more likely to overheat and fatigue quicker because their bodies have to work harder and use up to 3 times more energy to move.